vENEZUELA EARTHQUAKE RELIEF FAQs

 What does the emergency response look like right now?
 In the first days after a disaster, lives are saved or lost by how fast help arrives.
 We are supporting medical teams on the ground who are traveling to the disaster sites to treat victims where they are — and, just as critically, we are funding the logistics that make those missions possible: moving personnel, medicine, and equipment to places that are hard to reach in the aftermath of the earthquakes.
 Medical missions in under-resourced settings are work we have supported for years; in this emergency, we are helping those teams move faster and reach farther.

 What about older adults?
 They are part of this response, too.
 One of the organizations we fund attends to the needs of older adults — many of them now alone, their children and families among the millions who left Venezuela in recent years.
-For now, most of our help is going to the rescue effort while there is still a chance of finding people alive, but we have not lost sight of those left most vulnerable in the aftermath.
+At first, most of our help went to the rescue effort while there was still a chance of finding people alive, but we have not lost sight of those left most vulnerable in the aftermath.

 Why don't you name the partner organizations?
 We are intentionally not naming our partners in public materials.
 Protecting the identity of certain allies, so they can keep serving their communities, is a long-standing commitment of ours — not a new decision prompted by this disaster.
 In the current operating environment, that discretion is how we safeguard the people who carry out this work on the ground and the people they serve.
 It is a deliberate, responsible choice — not a lack of transparency — and we ask our donors to trust that protecting our partners is part of doing this work well.